jldec/presskit/src/dev/content/blog/read-write-static-asset-bindings-for-cloudflare-workers.md

 Another benefit of serving static assets is that they work without running worker code.

-> Static assets are simple and cheap and easy to operate reliably.
+Static assets are simple and cheap and easy to operate reliably.
 And, the platform can handle caching, making them faster.

+### The Web FTW

 Wouldn't it be awesome if Cloudflare consumers could self-host their own content creation tools, and self-publish on the Web?